ControlThings/react-native-mist-library/README.md

 # react-native-mist-library

+## Introduction

+The React Native Mist Library allows React Native applications on iOS and Android to use the Mist framework for building secure distributed IoT applications.

+## License

+This library is proprietary software.
+Usage of react-native-mist-library requires a license from ControlThings Oy Ab, https://controlthings.fi/

 ## Release instructions for new lib versions

 Once you have made your changes, you make a release like this: